mvc5/mvc5.github.io/overview/events.md

 ]),
 ```

-The event class itself be [traversable](http://php.net/manual/en/class.traversable.php) and contain its own configuration.
+The event class itself can be [traversable](http://php.net/manual/en/class.traversable.php) and contain its own configuration.
 See the [action controller](https://github.com/mvc5/framework/blob/master/src/Controller/Action/Action.php) event as an example.